14 Best Restaurants in Bar Montenegro: A Local’s Dining Guide

 The Soul of the Soil: Vranac & Krstač

 If you drink only one wine in Bar, let it be Vranac.
 This indigenous black grape produces a wine that is deep, tannic, and incredibly “full-blooded” (the name literally translates to “Black Stallion”).
-It is the perfect partner for the heavy meat dishes of Stara Čaršija or Banjalučki Ćevap.
+It is the perfect partner for robust, slow-cooked classics like Jagnjetina ispod sača (lamb under the bell), smoked prosciutto, or a platter of charcoal-grilled Ćevapi.

 For white wine lovers, Krstač is a rare gem found nowhere else in the world.
-Grown in a vineyard that is shaped like a cross (hence the name), it is a light, crisp, and mineral-heavy wine that pairs flawlessly with the seafood at Parapet or La Forchetta.
+Grown in the sun-drenched vineyards of the Zeta Valley, it is a light, crisp, and mineral-heavy wine that pairs flawlessly with the seafood at Pino del Mar or La Forchetta.
 Ask for the Plantaže label for the classic national standard, or seek out private family labels for a more boutique experience.

 The Rakija Rule